hayhan/loganalyzer/README.md

 ## **Porting to Other Log Producing Systems**

 LOG_TYPE currently supports 'cm' only.
-To analyze other system's logs, we need port application dependent files in new LOG_TYPE folders:
+To analyze other system's logs, you need port application dependent files in new LOG_TYPE folders:

 analyzer/preprocess/LOG_TYPE/
 analyzer/parser/LOG_TYPE/